HigherOrderCO/HVM/README.md

 In this micro benchmark, we just build a very huge list of numbers, and fold over it to add them all.
 Since lists are sequential, and since there are no high-order lambdas, HVM doesn't have any technical advantage over GHC.
-Because of that, both runtimes perform very similar.
+Because of that, both runtimes perform very similarly.

 Tree Sum (Parallel)
 -------------------